xmos/sw_usb_audio/doc/hw_mic_array.rst

 Analogue Output
 +++++++++++++++

-As well at 7 PDM microphones the board also provides a stereo DAC (CS43L21) with integrated headphone amplifier.
+As well at 7 PDM microphones the board also provides a stereo DAC (CS43L21) with an integrated headphone amplifier.
 The CS43L21 is connected to the xCORE-200 through an I2S interface and is configured using an I2C interface.

 Audio Clocking